The Most Gorgeous Waterfall in Every State

 Kansas: Cowley Lake Waterfall

 As with most other heartland states, Kansas isn’t just a low prairie: The state also has some of the most beautiful waterfalls around.
 Cowley Lake Waterfall is particularly active after a heavy rainfall when the lake overflows into the stream that leads to a 25-foot drop.
 It can be viewed from above in an easy walk from the parking area, or you can carefully hike down to the bottom.
+In addition to the luscious forests and effusive falls of Cowley Lake Waterfall, these photos will give you a deeper sense of the state’s landscape and make you fall in love with country life.

 Kentucky: Cumberland Falls